 When fat rises to the top of the cup, skim off 1/4 cup of fat and pour in a medium skillet or saucepan.
 Discard any remaining fat.

-Mix cornstarch with 1/2 cup water or white wine.
+Mix the rice flour with water.
 Stir until smooth and dissolved.

 Add remaining pan juices to fat in the skillet.

-Whisk dissolved cornstarch in the pan and cook over medium heat while continuing to whisk for about 5 minutes, until thickened.
+Whisk dissolved rice flour mixture into the pan and cook over medium heat while continuing to whisk for about 5 minutes, until thickened.

 Add salt and pepper to taste.